Bodybuilding for Great Calves: Overcoming Genetics?

 Achieving this shape forms a dramatic yet balanced silhouette, or how your body looks when focused on the outline.

 Unfortunately, the calves are known as a muscle group where bad genetics really limit us, making this aspect of the vision hard to attain.

-There’s an oft-repeated story that Chris Dickerson, a Golden Age bodybuilder known for the best calves of his era, had a twin brother with even better calves… that never trained!
+There’s an oft-repeated, likely apocryphal story that Chris Dickerson, a Golden Age bodybuilder known for having the best calves of his era, had a twin brother with even better calves… that never trained!

 Failure to develop the calves has even been suggested through research as due to low protein synthesis, perhaps since these muscles have mostly slow-twitch fibers.

 Nonetheless, we can pursue a thoughtful calf training approach, applying successful bodybuilding principles standing the test of time.
 We’ll incorporate the latest science, with concepts like neural inhibition, too.